 - Command processor TCL (Terminal Control Language).

 - Query language English.

 - Programming language DataBasic.

-- Batch processing language Proc.
+- Batch processing language Proc

-Reality Documentation
+1.2 Reality Documentation

 Always refer to the on-line documentation for complete details of features and implementation of Reality Systems.
-This is available on the Reality Installation CD and as a download.
-When run refer to the link "How to use the On-line Documentation" on the home page.

-You will find compatibility information for the current release in the on-line documentation under 1<MultiValue compatibility>.
+You will find compatibility information for the current release in the on-line documentation under L<MultiValue compatibility>.